Paradox in Oz: The book

 Paradox in Oz was published by Hungry Tiger Press, with illustrations by Eric Shanower.
 It was playwright Einhorn's first novel and first Oz book.
 (His second in both categories, The Living House of Oz, would appear in 2005.)
 The publication of Paradox in Oz was timed to coincide with the centennial of the original Oz book, The Wonderful Wizard of Oz (as was also true of Gina Wickwar's The Hidden Prince of Oz and Dave Hardenbrook's The Unknown Witches of Oz).
 Einhorn's novel was warmly received and widely praised upon its initial publication, as were Shanower's illustrations; a review in Asimov's Science Fiction called it a "gorgeous book."

 Deviations from prior Oz books

-In Paradox in Oz, Einhorn maintains a fidelity to the benign utopian fantasy of Baum's Oz novels, though he also acknowledges the darker revisionist vein explored in contemporary books like Geoff Ryman's Was and Gregory Maguire's Wicked trilogy.
+In Paradox in Oz, Einhorn maintains a fidelity to the benign utopian fantasy of Baum's Oz novels, though he also acknowledges the darker revisionist vein explored in contemporary books like Geoff Ryman's Was and Gregory Maguire's Wicked: The Life and Times of the Wicked Witch of the West.
 Einhorn constructs an alternate, dystopian version of Oz, an Obsidian City in contrast to Baum's Emerald City.

 Einhorn's book is also notable for its use of science fiction elements, principally time travel, although elements of science fiction are also present in Baum's work, manifested in non-Oz books like The Master Key but also in the Oz stories, with robots (Tik-Tok of Oz), domed cities (Glinda of Oz), and other features.
 Critics have remarked on the interest in and acceptance of technology that sets Baum's Oz apart from earlier fantasy domains.